d-kavinraja/named-entity-recognition/README.md

 To develop an LSTM-based model for recognizing the named entities in the text.

 ## Problem Statement and Dataset
-For the given Dataset which consists of various sentences , we have to develop a model to correctly predict the tag for each word in the sentence and classify it its corrosponding class.
+#### For the given Dataset which consists of various sentences , we have to develop a model to correctly predict the tag for each word in the sentence and classify it its corrosponding clas
 ![output](./images/dataset.png)

 ## DESIGN STEPS